 The evaluation of professional performance is essential to the life of the College.
 The purpose of evaluation is to assess faculty performance and to provide information to the faculty member to assist in professional growth and improvement.
-Evaluation also provides information to the College through the office of the Vice President for Academic Affairs so that appropriate decisions can be made about contractual status and faculty rank.
+Evaluation also provides information to the College through the office of the VPAA so that appropriate decisions can be made about contractual status and faculty rank.